 From strip mall joints to Ryan Gosling’s favorite restaurant, it’s no secret - LA is home to some of the best Thai food in the country.
 And while there’s no shortage of incredible places throughout the city, there aren’t many that specialize in vegan fare.
 Well, not good vegan fare, that is.
 The clear winner here is Araya’s Place - from their vegetable rice cakes to tom yum soup made with tofu and an outstanding avocado curry, this all-vegan spot in Beverly Grove is a great choice for plant-eaters and omnivores alike.
-Available for takeout and delivery.
+Available for delivery.

 Despite what popular media would have you believe, eating vegan isn’t all baby carrots and heads of lettuce.
 In fact, plant-based food can be greasy, decadent, and rich - a sentiment clearly understood by the people at Doomie’s.
 This Hollywood spot has a variety of couch-approved foods, including vegan chili cheese fries, jalapeno bites, and mac and cheese, plus plenty of burgers for the carnivore in your life.
 Open 11am-midnight during the week (and 24 hours on weekends) for pick-up and delivery.